 When to go

-This trip is available from the mid-April until mid-October.
+This trip is available from mid-March until mid-October.

 The flexibility of self guided holidays means that there are no fixed dates, and you can start your trip on any date during the season.
 If you are a seasoned and well-equipped hiker, we can eventually book you on off-season dates.